|

 friends in years past.
 There's a lovely courtyard in the center

 with the rooms all facing in to view it.
-There used to be a
+Once a swimming pool

-swimming pool in the back, which the city has since filled in.
+the back, but the city has since filled it in.

 This yellow

-and white building is being renovated and used to be the offices
+and white building has been renovated and was the office

 for the city in prior times.
 This used to be the one-and-only stoplight